 Instructions

-• Preheat the oven to 375°F. Place the graham crackers in a large zip-top bag and crush them into fine crumbs with a rolling pin (see tip below).
+• Preheat the oven to 375°F. Place the graham crackers in a zip-top bag and crush into fine crumbs using a rolling pin.

-• Bake until golden, about 7 minutes, remove and reduce the temperature to 350°F. Set the crust aside to cool for 10 to 12 minutes.
+• Bake the crust until lightly golden, about 7 minutes.
+Remove from the oven, reduce the temperature to 350°F, and let the crust cool for 10 to 12 minutes.

-• In a separate bowl, whisk together the egg yolks, sweetened condensed milk, and lime juice until smooth and starting to thicken.
+• In a separate bowl, whisk together the egg yolks, sweetened condensed milk, and lime juice until smooth and slightly thickened.

-• Pour the mixture into the partially cooled crust and bake until the custard is set but still a little jiggly, 12 to 14 minutes.
+• Pour the filling into the partially cooled crust and bake until the center is set but still slightly jiggly, 12 to 14 minutes.

-• Allow the pie to cool completely on a wire rack, then refrigerate for at least 90 minutes before serving.
+• Cool the pie on a wire rack for about 30 minutes, then refrigerate for at least 90 minutes to fully set.

-• Serve topped with a little freshly whipped cream if desired.
+• Slice and serve topped with whipped cream and a sprinkle of lime zest, if desired.

 Notes